For a redundant IT collection or to discuss prices of IT scrap call 0113 242 4421

 The first WEEE Directive entered into force in February 2003.
 The Directive provided for the creation of collection schemes where consumers return their WEEE free of charge.
 These schemes aim to increase the recycling of WEEE and/or re-use.
 However, in line with the increase in consumer spend of electronics the Directive was revised in December 2008.
 The new WEEE Directive 2012/19/EU entered into force on 13 August 2012 and became effective on 14 February 2014.

-All equipment that we collect or have donated is considered for re-use over recyle wherever possible and we are confidently working at a 40:60 re-use to recycling ratio and continually working to increase this.
-We do however, operate a zero to landfill policy and since the company was formed we have sent no IT waste to landfill - thus exceeding the EU WEEE Directive targets.
-We adhere 100% to current UK legislation for handline WEEE and its disposal.
-Where it is not possible to recycle, we scrap in accordance with the WEEE Directive 2012/19.
+All equipment that we collect or have donated is considered for re-use over recycle wherever possible and we are confidently working at a 40:60 re-use to recycling ratio and continually working to increase this.
+We do, however, operate a zero to landfill policy and since the company was formed we have sent no IT waste to landfill - thus exceeding the EU WEEE Directive targets.
+We adhere 100% to current UK legislation for handling WEEE and its disposal.
+Where it is not possible to recycle, we dispose of per the WEEE Directive 2012/19.

-Where we differ from other IT Disposal companies is that we are a licensed Approved Authorised Treatment Facilty (AATF) which means we are able to break down anything that is deemed unusable whereas other IT disposal companies have to pass this on thus increasing the carbon footprint for collections of disposed IT.
-We reclaim more than 30 separate component types for reuse including: hard drives, ram, motherboards, power supply units, processor chips, cords, leads, connectors etc for IT disposal.
+Where we differ from other IT Disposal companies is that we are a licensed Approved Authorised Treatment Facility (AATF) which means we can break down anything that is deemed unusable whereas other IT disposal companies have to pass this on thus increasing the carbon footprint for collections of disposed of IT equipment.
+We reclaim more than 30 separate component types for reuse including hard drives, ram, motherboards, power supply units, processor chips, cords, leads, connectors etc for IT disposal.